JetBrains/kotlin-web-site/docs/topics/js/js-ir-compiler.md

 Top-level declarations marked with [`@JsExport`](js-to-kotlin-interop.md#jsexport-annotation) in a project that produces executable files (`binaries.executable()`) will get a `.d.ts` file generated, which contains the TypeScript definitions for the exported Kotlin declarations.
-In Kotlin 1.4, these declarations can be found in `build/js/packages/<package_name>/kotlin` alongside the corresponding, un-webpacked JavaScript code.
+In Kotlin 1.4, these declarations can be found in `build/js/packages/<package_name>/kotlin` alongside the corresponding un-webpacked JavaScript code.

 ## Current limitations of the IR compiler